tapcartinc/custom-block-templates/YouTube Video/README.md

 This block allows customers to watch an embedded Youtube video from within the mobile app.

 ## How this block works
-- Uses a Yotube iFrame to render an embedded YouTube video in the native app
+- Uses a Youtube iFrames to render an embedded YouTube video in your app

 ## Setup Instructions
 > Reach out to your Tapcart rep if you have any questions while configuring this Custom Block